canonical/hotsos/README.md

 ```

 This file will contain a per-plugin summary of information found along with any
-issues detected.
+issues or bugs detected.
 By default hotsos will only look at the last 24 hours of logs.
 You can increase this with `--all-logs` which will by default give you 7 days
 worth and if you want more you can use `--max-logrotate-depth <days>`.